davvid3d/CppUtils/bitTools/README.md

 # Bit tools

-This folder regroup different bits tools that can be used on embedded projects.
+This folder regroup different bits tools bitHelpers can be use on embedded projects.